 But when the bathing boom went bust, the resorts closed, and the glory days ended for good when the Great Saltair closed in 1958.
 Today, the area is home to an entirely different attraction: Great Salt Lake State Park, which offers an abundance of outdoor adventures that active-minded types can take advantage of year-round.
 And your visit can support the the park's efforts to protect the Great Salt Lake's future.
 (Read: Great Salt Lake Needs Your Visit)

 Great Salt Lake State Park’s picturesque views, water recreation and right-off-the-interstate location make it a convenient and appealing stop from Salt Lake City.
 Taking I-80 from downtown, we exit at Saltair, the site of the amusement-packed bathing resort-turned-concert venue, and follow the road left to the state park entrance.
 First opened to the public in 1978, Great Salt Lake State Park is located on the lake’s southern side and is best known for its marina.

-The new visitor’s center bustles with families discovering lake lore, and outdoors sailors prepare and launch their boats to take advantage of the sunny day.
-Kayak/paddleboard rentals (which are currently unavailable), RV-friendly campgrounds and a small eatery round out the offerings.
+The visitor’s center bustles with families discovering lake lore, and outdoors sailors prepare and launch their boats to take advantage of the sunny day.
+Paddleboard rentals, sightseeing boat tours and RV-friendly campgrounds round out the offerings.

 Back in the Day

 A remnant of the massive, ancient Lake Bonneville, the Great Salt Lake gets its extreme salinity because it has no outlet — and it can be two to seven times saltier than seawater!